MRLintern/Navier-Stokes_2D_Channel-Flow_OpenMP/README.md

 ## The SIMPLE algorithm

-The Navier-Stokes Equations are solved via the *SIMPLE ALGORITHM*, a widely used numerical procedure in Computational Fluid Dynamics, where the acronym stands for:
+The Navier-Stokes Equations are solved via the *SIMPLE algorithm*, a widely used numerical procedure in Computational Fluid Dynamics, where the acronym stands for:

 * **S**: Semi-
 * **I**: Implicit